HannibalSnekter/FFXCutsceneRemover/README.md

 Cutscene skipping program for the Windows version of Final Fantasy X HD Remaster.
 If you encounter any bugs or have any questions, please open an issue on GitHub or contact us in the cutscene-remover channel of the [FFX Speedrun Discord](https://discord.gg/X3qXHWG).

-Includes a randomiser which will randomise the following aspects of the game (At present these are all locked in but in future releases a number of randomisation aspects will be optional):
+Includes a randomiser which will randomise the following aspects of the game (Options can be turned off by editing the RandomiserOptions.JSON file, 0 = off, 1 = on):

 * Randomises Sphere Grid including Stat, Ability, Empty and Lock nodes.

 * Randomises Base stats of the 7 main characters

-* Tidus will always start with Flee
+* Tidus always starts with Flee

+* Shops have randomised equipment

 ### Important

-* Because this mod randomises the stats of the characters it is possible for some early game fights to become impossible to complete, although this is unlikely to occur.
-Notable fights which may cause issues are Flan Tutorial (Besaid) and Vouivre (Luca).

 * Sphere grid randomisation has been designed for use with the Standard Sphere Grid and no testing has been done on the Expert Sphere Grid.